A. Increase in Capacity or Name Change.

 (5) The Department shall issue a new license to a new owner if the new owner meets the requirements for licensure under this chapter.
 The current licensee shall return its license to the Department by certified mail.

-(7) If a licensee intends to relocate its program, the licensee shall apply for a new license in time to assure continuity of services to the residents.
+(7) If a licensee intends to relocate its program, the licensee shall apply for a new license in time to assure continuity of services to the participants.
 The Secretary shall issue a new license for the new location if the program meets the requirements for licensure under this chapter.
 The licensee shall return its original license to the Department by certified mail.

 (b) Return all licenses, past and present, to the Department by certified mail.